ux3d/animation2gltf2/README.md

 # Generate glTF 2.0 content

 gen2gltf2 is a command line tool for generating glTF 2.0 content.
-For now, a basic animation rotation can be generated
+For now, a basic animation rotation and translation can be generated.

 Usage: `gen2gltf2.exe [-o rotation -t 2.0 -a y -d cw -e 2.0 -b false]`